sendinblue/APIv3-nodejs-library/docs/SMSCampaignsApi.md

 var apiInstance = new SibApiV3Sdk.SMSCampaignsApi();

-var campaignId = "campaignId_example"; // String | id of the SMS campaign
+var campaignId = 789; // Number | id of the SMS campaign

 var getSmsCampaign = new SibApiV3Sdk.GetSmsCampaign(); // GetSmsCampaign | Values to update an SMS Campaign